 - Balancing and delegation.
 First, you’ll have the opportunity to balance your employee workloads, and/or delegate work to the most appropriate people.
 For example, let’s say you have a team of 5 people, all working on the same types of tasks.
 Among them, 1 person has 10 tasks assigned to them for the week, 3 people have 15 tasks each, and 1 person has 25 tasks assigned to them.
 Understanding this workload balance allows you to shift at least a few tasks from that overworked individual to people who can better accommodate them, ultimately resulting in more tasks being completed in a timely manner.

 - Burnout prevention and morale.
 Don’t neglect the importance of employee morale.
+In general, according to working from home productivity statistics, employees who work from home tend to be happier, less stressed, and more productive.
 Happy employees tend to be more productive employees, and stressed or overworked employees tend to leave.
 Monitoring employee workloads helps you proactively identify when your employees are taking on an unsustainable amount of work, so you can work with them to achieve a better balance.
 This is especially important for the overachievers on your team, who might take on more than they reasonable can in a bid to exceed expectations.

 - Weak link management.
 Inevitably, you’re going to hire some weak links, who either aren’t interested in pulling their weight or who aren’t naturally disciplined enough to achieve their full potential.
 Monitoring employee workloads helps you pinpoint team members who aren’t taking on enough tasks, or who aren’t speaking up when they don’t have enough work on their plates.
 That way, you can work with these people to help them improve and produce more for your organization, such as these ways to motivate employees to maximize productivity.